Should I Get A Lawyer After A Hit-and-Run?

 What If The Crash Was Not My Fault?

-When the crash is not your fault, you have compensation options.
+If the accident was not your fault, but was instead caused by anotherโ€™s negligence, you may still have legal options to seek compensation.
 California has duties that all drivers must adhere to.
-The consequences are steep if a collision results in serious injury or death.
-Drivers’ responsibilities do not change because of blame or the cause of the accident.
+The consequences could be steep if a collision results in serious injury or death.

-You Can Be Denied Compensation If You Don’t File Your Claim on Time
+Your Case Can Be Denied If You Donโ€™t File On Time

 You-Can-Be-Denied-Compensation-If-You-Dont-File-Your-Claim-on-Time-420x280

-If you wait too long and attempt to file after these deadlines, it can hinder your recovery.
+If you wait too long and attempt to file after these deadlines, it could hinder your case.
 Many courts will automatically deny the claim if it comes in after the statute of limitations.
-You want to get compensated quickly and have a fair shot in court.
-You can only accomplish that if you meet all filing deadlines.
-Arash Law has a well-organized and knowledgeable team to ensure no deadlines pass.
+If youโ€™re eligible to file a claim, upholding your right to pursue compensation is something you can only accomplish if you meet all filing deadlines.

-What If The Hit-and-Run Driver Isn’t Found?
+What If The Hit-and-Run Driver Isnโ€™t Found?

-In certain situations surrounding hit-and-runs, you can ask for an extension or a pause on the statute of limitations.
-This pause can be granted if it takes the police over two years to find the runaway driver or if the driver lives in another state.
+In certain situations surrounding hit-and-runs, you may be able to ask for an extension or a pause on the statute of limitations.
+This pause could be granted if it takes the police over two years to find the runaway driver or if the driver lives in another state.
+In these and other extenuating circumstances, the statute of limitations clock can begin the day they find the driver.

-What If The Hit-and-Run Driver Is in Prison?
+What If The Hit-and-Run Driver Is In Prison?

 Fleeing an accident scene is a criminal offense.
-These drivers can face criminal charges.
-If they are convicted, they can be incarcerated for their crime.
-They might be in a California state prison.
-How much time they spend in jail will depend on the accident’s severity, criminal record, and other factors.
+Hit-and-run drivers may face charges and be incarcerated for their crime, such as in a California state prison.
+How much time they spend in jail will depend on the accidentโ€™s severity, criminal record, and other factors.

 The Hit-and-Run Driver May Never Be Located

-• Uninsured motorist coverage – You can access this provision for the amount of your legal liability protection.
+• Uninsured Motorist Coverage โ€” You can access this provision for the amount of your legal liability protection.
 You will have the same coverage amounts as your primary policy.
-This provision is encouraged but optional.
+Uninsured motorist coverage is encouraged but optional.

 When insurance companies are signing up new customers, they will encourage you to add other provisions like uninsured motorist coverage.
-Uninsured and underinsured motorist coverage will protect you if you are in a collision with a driver who doesn’t have insurance or sufficient insurance to cover your losses, which includes hit-and-run drivers.
+Uninsured and underinsured motorist coverage could protect you if you are in a collision with a driver who doesnโ€™t have insurance or sufficient insurance to cover your losses, which includes hit-and-run drivers.

-You can access uninsured or underinsured motorist coverage during a pedestrian or bicycle accident.
-It covers you even when you are not driving.
-Underinsured motorist coverage will make up the difference between your losses and the at-fault driver’s maximum coverage.
+You might also be able to access uninsured or underinsured motorist coverage even when you are not driving, such as after a pedestrian or bicycle accident caused by a hit-and-run driver.
+Underinsured motorist coverage could make up the difference between your losses and the at-fault driverโ€™s maximum coverage.

-Can An Injured Pedestrian Be Blamed for An Accident?
+Can An Injured Pedestrian Be Blamed For An Accident?

 Under California law, pedestrians can be held fully or partially responsible for their injuries if a judge or jury finds that the pedestrian acted unsafely.
 If their actions contributed to the accident, they will share liability.
 Most pedestrian accidents, however, do not involve any wrongdoing from the pedestrian.

-What to Do If You Hit A Parked Car
+What To Do If You Hit A Parked Car

 If you hit a parked car, you have an obligation to wait for the owner.
 These situations do not happen often, but there are laws for when they do.
 It can also occur that your parked car is hit by someone else.
 Exchanging information between both parties is required in both instances.

 If the person is unavailable, the person who hit the parked car must leave a detailed note with contact information.
 Exchanging driver information or leaving a note protects parties from being charged with a misdemeanor.
-You should be familiar with the state’s requirements to avoid criminal charges or other legal troubles.
+Be familiar with the stateโ€™s requirements to avoid criminal charges or other legal troubles.

-What Are Some Common Hit-and-Run Accident Injuries?
+What Are Some Common Hit-And-Run Accident Injuries?

 What-Are-Some-Common-Hit-and-Run-Accident-Injuries